mfsjr/manifold-dx/README.md

     let loggerObject: ActionLoggingObject = actionLogging(logging, false);
     getAppStore().getManager().getActionProcessorAPI().appendPreProcessor(loggerObject.processor);
   ```
-- **Action Type Guards** are provided as convenience methods, since all actions pass through Processors and you will want to
+- **Action Type Guards** are provided as convenience methods, since all actions pass through Processor
-  find specific kinds of actions.
+  middleware, where you often want to find specific kinds of actions.

   There are a lot of things you might want to do, like performing transforms on data that are state dependent,
   or like below, using `action.isStatePropChange` to validate whether the user can perform specific actions.
   Note that if you need to you can replace the inbound actions with whatever other actions may be needed.
     ```typescript
-    const store = createStore(); // your app would define this const userIsAdmin = () => false;
+    import { userIsAdmin } from '../auth';  // your app defines this import { createStore } from '../store'; // your app defines this const store = createStore();
     const actionValidator: ActionProcessorFunctionType = // actions: Action[] => Action[]
       actions => {
         const stateObject = getStateObject(store.getState());